Establish | Breaking through the Boredom Barrier

 Work: we love it and yet we often dread it.
 It’s particularly dislikeable when we don’t feel that there is purpose in what we’re doing; when it’s simply mind-numbingly boring.

 Since graduating in 2015, I’ve had my fair share of dull jobs which left me questioning why I had expended effort over the past three years getting degree from Durham!
-From researching penguins (really not as fun as it might sound!) as a Polar Regions Desk Officer (also not as cool as it sounds), to manning the reception at a five star hotel (really not that glamorous) to logging reports in a private investment company (lots of paper cuts!).
-Each of these roles provided moments, and maybe even hours, where I felt a sense of despair at being trapped in something that was unfulfilling and life-sapping.
+From researching penguins (really not as fun as it might sound!), to manning a hotel reception, to logging reports for an investment company.
+Each of these roles provided moments, and sometimes hours, where I felt a sense of despair at being trapped in something that was unfulfilling and life-sapping.
 Looking back on these times, I am able to see that a number of things were skewed in my mind and heart.
 Subsequently, and through no easy process, this is what I’ve realised and have to remind myself on a regular basis:

 1. God created work before the fall which means God intended it for good.

 In Genesis, we clearly see a God of work who designed beings to work.
-When God set about doing his work, it wasn’t pointless, but rather creative and productive.
+When God set about doing his work, it wasn’t pointless, but creative and productive.
 We were also made to steward, contribute and produce.
 “The Lord God took the man and put him in the Garden of Eden to work it and take care of it.”
 (Genesis 2:15).
 Whilst sitting at my desk, counting down the minutes until I could go home, I had it all wrong.
 I didn’t see work as a good thing in which I could live as God made me.
-I’m not saying that understanding this magically makes work easy, but it should remind me that work is fundamentally good.
+This won’t magically make work easy, but it reminds us when we’re tempted to grumble that work is fundamentally good.

 2. I can glorify God in my work… even when it is boring.